marle3003/mokapi/docs/configuration/static/cli.md

 Mokapi has a simple command structure that contains

 1. mokapi as the command name
-2. optional a list of parameters
+2. optional a list of options and parameters

 ```shell
 mokapi [options and parameters]